 Evening: Versailles Town and Dinner

 The Town of Versailles is often overlooked – and it’s a shame, because it’s quite charming!
-With a handful of museums, quaint bookshops and unique architecture, it’s worth taking a time to waltz along the cobblestone lanes.
+With a handful of museums, quaint bookshops and unique architecture, take time to waltz along the cobblestone lanes.

 Then, before heading back to Paris on the train, dine al fresco at Café Marion.
 The menu is full of French specialties, like Entrecote or Tartare de Boeuf.